Anne Crone BA PhD MCIFA FSA Scot

 Project Manager (Post-Excavation)

 From 1977 to 1992 Anne worked as a free-lance field archaeologist primarily in Scotland and has directed a wide range of archaeological excavations.
 During this period she developed an expertise in the analysis of structural and artefactual wood, and trained as a dendrochronologist, completing a PhD on the subject in 1988.
 She joined AOC in 1992 and manages a variety of post-excavation, publication and research projects.
-She continues to specialise in the analysis of all aspects of wood assemblages, particularly dendrochronology, and pursues her research interests in Scottish crannogs, lecturing and publishing on both subjects.
-She is a founder member of the Scottish Wetland Archaeology Programme.
+She specialises in the analysis of all aspects of wood assemblages and undertakes dendrochronological analysis of timbers from both archaeological sites and standing buildings.
+She is a founder member of the Scottish Wetland Archaeology Programme and under that aegis she has co-directed excavations of crannogs and other wetland sites in SW Scotland with Graeme Cavers, including the ongoing project at the later prehistoric settlement at Black Loch of Myrton.
+She is also involved as dendrochronologist for the HES-funded Living on Water project http://www.livingonwater.scot/.
 Anne served as a Councillor of the Society of Antiquaries of Scotland from 1997-9 and as Vice-President of the Council for Scottish Archaeology from 2000-2004.

 Crone, B A & Gallagher, D 2008 ‘The medieval roof over the Great Hall in Edinburgh Castle’, Med Archaeol 52, 231-260.